Reliability-Adjusted Prioritized Experience Replay: Abstract

 \section{Abstract}

 Experience replay enables data-efficient learning from past experiences in online reinforcement learning agents.
 Traditionally, experiences were sampled uniformly from a replay buffer, regardless of differences in experience-specific learning potential.
 In an effort to sample more efficiently, researchers introduced \gls{acr:per}.
 In this paper, we propose an extension to \gls{acr:per} by introducing a novel measure of temporal difference error reliability.
 We theoretically show that the resulting transition selection algorithm, \gls{acr:reaper}, enables more efficient learning than \gls{acr:per}.
-We further present empirical results showing that \gls{acr:reaper} outperforms \gls{acr:per} across various environment types, including the Atari-10 benchmark.
+We further present empirical results showing that \gls{acr:reaper} outperforms both uniform experience replay and \gls{acr:per} across a diverse set of traditional environments including several classic control environments and the Atari-10 benchmark, which approximates the median score across the Atari-57 benchmark within one percent of variance.